thebruce/semverist/README.md

 Semver is an extremely useful versioning standard whose declarative syntax helps machine and human readers to set package and software version use in a sane format.
 Read about semver at [http://semver.org/](http://semver.org/).
 Semver is not only useful for package versions however, using its declarative ranges within configuration, objects and directories is an awesome way to relate configuration, metadata, scripts, and schemas to constantly evolving services and software.
 The semverist was born out of a need to reliably deal with these realizations in objects and directories.

+The semverist object is declarative and meant to be useful to both Inspector, Poirot and Composer, Schoenberg.
+Additional utility is provided by defaults and groups and lazy semver funcitonality but even without these concepts you will still be able to inspect and learn about the semverist object you have and build it out with the correct composition.

 A semver object might take the shape of:
 ```
 {